slsa-framework/slsa/docs/spec/v1.1/threats.md

 ### (H) Use compromised package

-An adversary modifies the package after it has left the package repository, or tricks the user into using an unintended package.
+An adversary modifies the package after it has left the package registry, or tricks the user into using an unintended package.

 <details><summary>Typosquatting</summary>